-Woke up at Essence Palace Hotel on Old Quarter in Hanoi two hours before the scheduled shuttle pick up ride to the famous Halong Bay with much anticipation.
+Woke up at Essence Palace Hotel in Old Quarter, Hanoi two hours before the scheduled shuttle pick up ride to the famous Halong Bay with much anticipation.
 Halong Bay is a UNESCO World Heritage Site and is one of the, if not the most, famous tourist attractions in Vietnam and is in every list of every travellers around the world.
 Known for its scenic landscape, magnificent isles, and incredible limestone karsts ready for everyone to gawk upon in awe while cruising in an extravagant ship, is a perfect destination for everyone’s well-deserved vacation.

 Prior to the tour, I’ve been reading about reviews of Halong and it has gotten mixed reviews.
 From trip advisor, blogs, agoda, to any travel sites, their opinions of Halong seemed to vary and it didn’t quite help.
 Most of the bad reviews are about the cleanliness of the surroundings, the inefficiency of cruises, and the uneventful “only-good-in-pictures” scenery.
 Despite of the negative reviews, visiting Halong is still a go since it is included on my bucket list.
 I just did set my expectations low, so I won’t be disappointed if it turned out to be ordinary.